 In order to make all the decisions about transferring the estate to other family members after the owner or head of the family dies, people prepare legal documents on which they enlist the names of people who they want to give a part of their estate and that document is called an estate plan.

 Brief Description of Estate Planning:

-There is something very interesting that most people think only wealthy people have estates that they can declare to the world but in reality, everyone in the world has an estate although it can vary in size and face value but it is a fact that everyone has an estate.
-You live in a farm house and you have a huge farm and that is your estate but if you live in a city in a small house and drive a small family car, don’t you have an estate?
-Yes you do because your car, your house, your investments, your accounts, your personal possessions and your life insurance is your estate.
-The common element in any kind of estate is that no matter how big or small it is, you can’t take it with your when you are deceased.
+There is something very interesting that most people think only wealthy people have estates that they can declare to the world but in reality, everyone in the world has an estate although it can vary in size and face value it is a fact that everyone has an estate.
+You live in a farmhouse and you have a huge farm and that is your estate but if you live in a city in a small house and drive a small family car, don’t you have an estate?
+Yes, you do because your car, your house, your investments, your accounts, your personal possessions, and your life insurance is your estate.
+The common element in any kind of estate is that no matter how big or small it is, you can’t take it with you when you are deceased.

 A Good Estate Plan should include these Elements:

 - There should be two parts or sections of your estate plan; one that includes the passing of your wealth and the other that includes the passing of your family values to upcoming generations.